LikhithPalya/FitFlow-AI/README.md

 - UI Components: Reusable components for a consistent and accessible user experience.
 - Git: To manage the source code and collaboration.

+We encourage you to clone this repository, contribute to the project, and help make FitFlow-AI even better!